eMahtab/design-twitter/README.md

 First we need to know which all users, user X is following. e.g. lets say user X is following 150 users, and we have a graph service which can return the list of users a user is following.
 We can call the graph service passing the user X's userId to get the list of users, that user X is following.

+## Fan out :

+Don't fanout write for users with large number of followers.
+Only do fan out for users with small number of followers.

 # References :